sandeep-krishnamurthy/keras/benchmark/README.md

 ### CNN Benchmark Results

-Please see the [detailed CNN benchmark results](benchmark_result/CNN_result.md) for more details on the hardware and software setup - Instance type, MXNet, TensorFlow versions and more.

 #### ResNet50-ImageNet

 | Instance Type | GPUs  | Batch Size  | Keras-MXNet (img/sec)  | Keras-TensorFlow (img/sec)  |